shiken-yme/spm-pit-randomizer/README.md

 Install this mod as you would any other Riivolution mod on console or Dolphin; download can be found [here.](https://github.com/shiken-yme/spm-pit-randomizer/releases) Please do not enable any more than one SPM mod at one time, as they are not cross-compatible.

-For Console (Wii or vWii): extract the contents of the ZIP to the root of your SD card and boot up Riivolution.
+For Console (Wii or vWii): drag & drop the contents of the ZIP to the root of your SD card, insert the SD card into your console, and boot up Riivolution.
+(To be clear, you want the "PitRando" and "riivolution" folders on the root of your SD card.)

 For Dolphin: find your Riivolution folder (you can find this by right-clicking your game, clicking *Start with Riivolution Patches*, then *Open Riivolution XML*; this will open the directory you need to be in), then drag and drop the contents of the ZIP to that folder.
 Close the folder and right-click, select *Start with Riivolution Patches*, then enable the mod.